Chapter 5When should I file bankruptcy?

 Chapter 38Do you ever "Not Get" a Discharge?

-Credit unions often have an arrangement with the employer to use the employer's name.
+If you don’t pay a credit union, they don’t have to deal with you again, and may list your name as someone who has “caused a loss to the credit union”.
+Find out before filing if yours does that.
+Some do, some don’t.
 The company you work for, however, does not generally own the credit union.
 Credit unions are owned by the members.
 Each member must buy shares, and then is entitled, subject to an approved credit application, to borrow money from the credit union.
 Credit unions usually make loans at less interest than banks or finance companies.

 Although getting a lower interest loan is a benefit, credit unions have several practices that can lead to financial trouble for a borrower.
 First, they want a payment on their loan every time the employee gets paid, and they usually want a larger monthly payment than other lenders.
 This gets the loan paid quicker, and results in less interest payments, but puts a greater burden on the borrower to pay the loan back quickly.